Lady Gaga Announces teen Mental Health First Aid Pilot Program Will Expand to 20 Additional High Schools

 “With teen Mental Health First Aid, we like to say, it’s okay to not be okay,” Lady Gaga said onstage in Las Vegas.
 Watch her speak with teen Mental Health First Aiders.

 LAS VEGAS, Nev.
-(June 11, 2019) – Lady Gaga’s Born This Way Foundation and the National Council for Behavioral Health announced that they will expand teen Mental Health First Aid (tMHFA) to 20 additional high schools around the country this fall.
+(June 11, 2019) – Lady Gaga’s Born This Way Foundation and the National Council for Mental Wellbeing announced that they will expand teen Mental Health First Aid (tMHFA) to 20 additional high schools around the country this fall.
 The innovative new peer-to-peer program empowers young people to support each other in times of need or crisis.
 Watch her speak with teen Mental Health First Aiders.

 “With teen Mental Health First Aid, we like to say, it’s okay to not be okay,” said Lady Gaga, co-founder of Born This Way Foundation, onstage at her Las Vegas concert as she spoke to 16 students who had just completed the first tMHFA pilot in eight schools across the country.
 “Sometimes when life gives you a million reasons to not want to stay, you need just one person that looks at you, listens to you, helps you get help and validates how you feel.”